A guide on how to register a business as a limited company or LLP

 1st Formations provides an online facility that you can use to check the availability of your desired company name.
 Simply type in the name you wish to use, and our advanced name-checker will let you know if it is available and permitted for use.
 If it is unavailable, amend and re-enter until you find a name you can use.

 There are a number of words and expressions that are considered 'sensitive' if they are included in a company name.
-If you wish to register a name that contains any sensitive words or phrases, you will have to get permission from the Secretary of State at Companies House or the relevant regulatory body for the word you wish to use.
+If you wish to register a business name that contains any sensitive words or phrases, you will have to get permission from the Secretary of State at Companies House or the relevant regulatory body for the word you wish to use.

 All company names must end with 'Limited' or ‘Ltd’, with the exception of some non-profit limited by guarantee companies.
 All LLP names must end with 'Limited Liability Partnership' or 'LLP'.